Run surveys. Get insights. Unlock growth.

 Panel surveys

-A panel survey involves a pre-recruited group of individuals who agree to participate in multiple surveys over a period.
-This method ensures a reliable sample for longitudinal studies, tracking changes in opinions or behaviors among the same set of respondents.
+A panel survey involves a pre-recruited group of individuals who agree to participate in multiple surveys over a period of time.
+This method ensures a reliable sample for longitudinal studies, helping you track changes in opinions or user behavior among the same set of respondents.

 Types of survey questions